akshayranganath/akshayranganath.github.io/_posts/2017-11-15-Notes-From-Enterprise-DevOps-Summit-San-Francisco.md

 [@stevemayner](https://twitter.com/stevemayner)

 - Columbia Sportswear - Family owned business.
-- DevOps movement was implemented without a CXX sposor / support.
+- DevOps movement was implemented without a CXX sponsor / support.
 - DevOps born out of the need to stay relevant and to "do the right thing"

 Challenge: Microsoft shop with vendor lock-in.
 Very UI driven and lack of automation.

-> You are either building a learning organzation or losing to someone who is. - _Andrey Clay Shaffer_
+> You are either building a learning organization or losing to someone who is. - _Andrey Clay Shaffer_

 _Be -> Know -> Do_ model of leadership